mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

       .. image:: /images/gradients/Krita_gradient_segment_color_model.png

-      1. **RGB** - Does the blending in RGB model.
+      1. :guilabel:`RGB` - Does the blending in RGB model.
-      2. **HSV clockwise** - Blends the two colors using the HSV model, and follows the hue clockwise (red-yellow-green-cyan-blue-purple).
+      2. :guilabel:`HSV clockwise` - Blends the two colors using the HSV model, and follows the hue clockwise (red-yellow-green-cyan-blue-purple).
 The above screenshot is an example of this.
-      3. **HSV counter-clock wise** - Blends the color as the previous options, but then counter-clockwise.
+      3. :guilabel:`HSV counter-clock wise` - Blends the color as the previous options, but then counter-clockwise.

    - An interpolation function used to determine how the colors should vary along the segment:

       .. image:: /images/gradients/Krita_gradient_segment_blending.png

-      1. **Linear** - Does a linear blending between both extreme colors.
+      1. :guilabel:`Linear` - Does a linear blending between both extreme colors.
-      2. **Curved** - This causes the mix to ease-in and out faster.
+      2. :guilabel:`Curved` - This causes the mix to ease-in and out faster.
-      3. **Sine** - Uses a sine function.
+      3. :guilabel:`Sine` - Uses a sine function.
 This causes the mix to ease in and out slower.
-      4. **Sphere, increasing** - This puts emphasis on the later color during the mix.
+      4. :guilabel:`Sphere, increasing` - This puts emphasis on the later color during the mix.
-      5. **Sphere, decreasing** - This puts emphasis on the first color during the mix.
+      5. :guilabel:`Sphere, decreasing` - This puts emphasis on the first color during the mix.

 * A segment middle position used to set where the *center* color obtained with the blending strategy should go.
 The visual effect is as if you stretched one half of the segment and squashed the other.